 One problem with using WDS is that each time you add a new WDS Access Point you must manually specify to it which other nearby WDS nodes it should forward data to.
 You must also reconfigure the nearby WDS nodes, adding the newly added WDS node to their list.
 This slows down rapid deployment of a WDS network, especially when the network must change often to accomodate changing emergency conditions.
 This manual configuration problem can be eliminated using the HSMM-MESH firmware from http://hsmm-mesh.org.
 The firmware is uploaded into Linksys WRT54G WiFi devices.
 When several such devices are deployed as a MESH network, the devices will automatically discover each other, and automatically configure their routing so that data can go between any two computers attached to the network, or between any computer and the internet connection.
 As MESH network nodes are added and removed, the firmware automatically discovers the changes and reconfigures itself.

-The OpenWRT firmware is also popular among mesh network enthusiasts.
-OpenWRT can be loaded onto many different WiFI devices, including new models with higher powered transmitters designed to be mounted outdoors next to an antenna.
+The OpenWRT and QMP firmware is also popular among mesh network enthusiasts.
+OpenWRTand QMP can be loaded onto many different WiFI devices, including new models with higher powered transmitters designed to be mounted outdoors next to an antenna.
 OpenWRT is basically a small distribution of the Linux operating system designed to run on the CPU within WiFi devices.
-It provides many ways to customize your WiFi devices using various application firmware (smart phone users call them “apps”).
-Among these are the popular B.A.T.M.A.N., OLSR and R.O.B.IN firmware, available for free at http://opensourcemesh.org.
-These firmware “apps” implement mesh network routing protocols.
+“Application” firmware, such as QMP, running on this operating system, can provide the mesh networking protocols.
+The QMP firmware, freely downloadable from the QMP website, contains the OpenWRT and everything needed to create a mesh network.
+QMP uses the “BMX” mesh protocol.
+Other popular mesh networking protocols are the popular B.A.T.M.A.N., OLSR and R.O.B.IN firmware, available for free at http://opensourcemesh.org.

 In metropolitan areas, there may be two or more ham repeaters on the same frequency within range of a ham with a good antenna.
 So, ham repeaters use CTCSS to allow each ham to select which repeater he wants to communicate with.
 To use any particular repeater, each ham configure his radio to use the CTCSS of that repeater.
 Similarly, each WiFI Access Point chooses an SSID.
 The SSID can be any word of 32 letters or less.
 Each WiFi station that wants to talk to the Access Point must use the same SSID as the Access Point.